bramblelab/bramblelab.github.io/_posts/2016-03-01-grade-level-reading-campaign.markdown

 ### Sticker Tips for Books

 Building a daily reading habit with your children can seem like a daunting task.
-These stickers, distributed with books through Enoch Pratt libraries, Little Free Libraries, Judy Centers, Head Start and other service providers help by giving basic tips.
+These stickers, distributed along with books (through Enoch Pratt libraries, Little Free Libraries, Judy Centers, Head Start and other service providers) help by giving basic tips.

 ![GLR Label 1](/img/glr_label_1.jpeg)